Yoga and Other Exercises Improve Body Image and Psychological Well-Being

 In the media, yoga is portrayed as practiced by lithe beautiful people.
 This is, of course, unrealistic and potentially harmful.
-But yoga is also an exercise that tends to improve the body and is also a mindfulness practice and mindfulness practices appear to have profound effects on the idea of self.
-Hence, it is unclear whether yoga practice promotes a healthy body image or contributes to harmful distortions of body image.
+But yoga is also an exercise that tends to improve the body and it has been shown to improve body image and psychological health.
+It is unclear whether it is the exercise provided by yoga practice that promotes psychological health and a healthy body image or to components specific to yoga practice.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Marschin V and Herbert C (2021) Yoga, Dance, Team Sports, or Individual Sports: Does the Type of Exercise Matter?
 An Online Study Investigating the Relationships Between Different Types of Exercise, Body Image, and Well-Being in Regular Exercise Practitioners.
 Front.
 Psychol.
 12:621272. doi: 10.3389/fpsyg.2021.621272